 The world’s worst humanitarian disaster is unfolding in Yemen, where outside powers stoke a civil war.
-Peace remains a distant dream as distress deepens.
+Peace remains a distant dream.

 Yemen was a failed state even before civil war erupted five years ago, dragging it into a wider regional confrontation between Saudi Arabia and Iran that has triggered the world’s worst humanitarian disaster.